Beef Tongue Recipe

 What does Beef Tongue Taste Like?

-If you have never tried beef tongue before, you may be wondering what it actually tastes like.
-It tastes like any other cut of beef but has a melt in your mouth, soft texture.
+If you have never tried beef tongue before, you may wonder what it tastes like.
+It tastes like any other cut of beef but has a melt-in-your-mouth, soft texture.
 Of course, any flavor additives will add to the meat itself.
-However, once the meat is skinned, people compare the texture and flavor of boiled beef to a super tender shredded beef.
+However, once the meat is skinned, people compare the texture and flavor of boiled beef to super tender shredded beef.

 What is cow tongue in beef recipes used for?